Perry Barr station and bus interchange

 The new bus interchange will have:

-- new bus shelters
+- new and enhanced bus shelters

 - a new pedestrian area between the interchange, train station and One Stop

-The Perry Barr regeneration programme will also include:
+The Perry Barr regeneration programme also includes:

 - new homes